honne/cdap/cdap-docs/hydrator-manual/source/developing-plugins/creating-a-plugin.rst

 Batch Sink Plugin
 =================
-In order to implement a Batch Sink (to be used with either the ETL Batch or Data Pipeline artifacts), you extend the ``BatchSink`` class.
+In order to implement a Batch Sink (to be used with the *Data Pipeline* artifact), you extend the ``BatchSink`` class.
 Similar to a Batch Source, you need to define the types of the KEY and VALUE that the Batch Sink will write in the Batch job and the type of object that it will accept from the previous stage (which could be either a Transformation or a Batch Source).